eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ### `main.c`

 `main()` function in `main.c` is the starting point of eXpServer.
 It’s main objective is to spin up listener(s) and run the event loop.
-In this stage, `main.c` will also contain implementation of _loop,_ which will be modularized in the upcoming stage.
+In this stage, `main.c` will also contain implementation of _event_ _loop,_ which will be modularized in the upcoming stage.

 Here is the outline of `main.c` .
 You can find its explanation below.